A foggy cityscape of the Portland, Oregon skyline

 What salary do you need to live in Portland, Oregon?

-The salary recommended to live in Portland, Oregon is around $99,000 a year.
-The cost of living is Portland is 16 percent higher than the national average, which increases the income needed to live comfortably.
+The salary recommended to live in Portland, Oregon for a single adult with no dependents is around $97,000 a year.
+The cost of living is Portland is 16.2 percent higher than the national average, which increases the income needed to live comfortably.

 Discover Your New Home